-- Scuba Medical From (must be signed by physician) - Scuba NAUI Waiver (camper and witness signatures required) - Scuba Questionnaire (online): Includes; Dive History, Insurance Verification, Medical Verification, Safe Diving Practices, Sea Camp Scuba Waiver - Scuba Documentation From (if applicable) - Scuba Asthma Form (if applicable) - Scuba Equipment Service Record (if applicable)
+- Scuba Medical From (must be signed by physician) - Scuba NAUI Waiver (not available until June 1) - Scuba Questionnaire (online): Includes; Dive History, Insurance Verification,

+Medical Verification, Safe Diving Practices, Sea Camp Scuba Waiver

+- Scuba Documentation From (if applicable)

+- Scuba Asthma Form (if applicable)

+- Scuba Equipment Service Record (if applicable)

-Campers will not be allowed to scuba dive unless all paperwork has been received and approved by the Dive Director.
-We suggest starting on the scuba paperwork as soon as possible.
-Forms can be accessed though your Camper Account at gdi.campintouch.com.
+Campers will not be allowed to scuba dive unless all paperwork has been received and approved by the Dive Director.Forms can be accessed though your Camper Account at gdi.campintouch.com or on the Companion App.
 Detailed instructions for completing required paperwork are included later in this document.